 This is shorthand for making sure that your child’s blood sugar does not drop into a “danger” zone – the place that makes the tantrums or tears or rages come out.

-We have found that our troubled kids have highly volatile blood sugar levels, so it is extremely important that we do what we can to help their blood sugar levels stay stable throughtout the day.
-We do this by making sure that they eat enough food, and at regular intervals.
+We have found that sugar sensitive kids have highly volatile blood sugar levels, so it is extremely important that we do what we can to help their blood sugar levels stay stable all day.
+We do this by making sure that they eat enough food, on time.

 This means that kids need to eat a meal or a snack every three hours.
 But for many of our parents, even this change sounded daunting.
 To make it easier to handle, we’ve broken it into phases.
 The key components of Phase I are:

 Having breakfast right away is the foundation to maintaining a steady blood sugar level throughout the day.
-It stops the blood sugar drop that your child’s body is experiencing from not eating overnight, and it provides them with a good base level for the rest of the day.
+It stops the blood sugar drop that your child’s body is experiencing because they are not eating overnight, and it provides them with a good base level for the rest of the day.